 - Nolah has a more responsive sleeping surface, while Nectar uses more slow-moving foams

-- The Nolah should sleep completely temperature neutral
+- The Nolah should sleep completely temperature neutral, while the Nectar may trap some heat

 - Nectar is made in China, while the Nolah is made in the US